scott-mcnulty/app-lab/README.md

-# kafka-design-patterns
+# app-labs

-Playgrounding with Kafka (and general application) design patterns
+Playgrounding with applications and design patterns

 ## Running